We’ve got 7 friendly RSVP reminder messages you can use to chase your guests in ways that won’t ruffle anyone’s feathers.

 There’s not a lot you can do about these reasons… unless you haven’t sent your wedding invitations yet!
 If that’s the case, read this post for advice on setting your RSVP date.

-Here are 5 helpful ways to politely chase those guests that are late to respond.
+Here are 7 helpful ways to politely chase those guests that are late to respond.
+You can send reminder emails to send a friendly reminder, a text message, or even give the guest a phone call.